 That is the fork cap on the left and a cap wrench on the right.
 If you look carefully you can see that one of the pins on my wrench fell out.
-Now I improvise, til I find another one.
+Now I improvise, till I find another one.
 Do not use a hammer and punch.
 You can stick two drill bits in the holes and a lever between them.
 The bits must be held firmly in place.

 3. Get two containers ready to catch the fork oil.
 If you have never done it this way before, then you are in for a surprise.
 The oil is going to come out of there in two seconds.
 You must have the catch containers ready and be waiting.
 I use ones made out of two old paper oil cans.
 I have a handle or hook that I hook over the axle.
 There is little room for the oil to splash, as it goes directly into the containers.
 If you use containers on the floor, get them ready.
 Some of the oil will splash.

 4. Look up under where the rubber dust cover was.

 You will see this from below.

 Use a 4 mm Allan wrench to hold the center.
 Use a standard 13 mm offset box end wrench on the nut.
-This may be a bit clumsy for some, so you can buy a great tool made just for this job and quite inexpensive.
+This may be a bit clumsy for some, so you can buy a great tool made just for this job.

 Now it will look like this.

 Hold the Allan wrench to keep the center from turning.
 Remove the 13 mm nut and washer from each side.

 If you are only changing oil, then lift the assembly back up, attach the 13 mm nuts and washers.
 Be very careful to not over tighten the 13 mm nut.
 They strip easily and maybe it will be the nut and maybe the threads on the damper, not nice.
 Push the rubber plugs back on, remove the top cap for fork oil filling.